andywu188/de4dot/README.md

 * Spices.Net
 * Xenocode

+There are some other obfuscators/packers that are not in supported list explicitly, so their status is unclear:

+* Confuser
+* Osu
+* PCL

 Some of the above obfuscators are rarely used (eg. Goliath.NET), so they have had much less testing.
 Help me out by reporting bugs or problems you find.

 Warning